Palestinian woman, 72, killed after suspected car attack in West Bank

 The violence has been the worst since the 2014 Gaza war, with Israeli forces hard-put to anticipate often spontaneous attacks by young Palestinians unaffiliated to militant groups.

-Though peace talks have been stalled since mid-2014, the U.S.-backed Palestinian administration in the West Bank has been quietly cooperating on security with Israel, while publicly criticising the Israeli crackdowns as heavy-handed.
+Though peace talks have been stalled since mid-2014, the U.S.-backed Palestinian administration in the West Bank has been quietly cooperating on security with Israel, while publicly criticizing the Israeli crackdowns as heavy-handed.

 "My people, country are victims of an unjust aggression which includes people and places and does not spare old people or children," Palestinian Foreign Minister Riyad al-Maliki told the UNESCO General Assembly in Paris.